-- Never hold an infant or a child on your lap.
-If you are not wearing a seat belt in crash, you could be thrown forward and crush the child against the dashboard or a seat-back.
+- Never hold an infant or child on your lap.
+If you are not wearing a seat belt in a crash, you could be thrown forward and crush the child against the dashboard or a seat-back.
 If you are wearing a seat belt, the child can be torn from your arms and be seriously hurt or killed. - Never put a seat belt over yourself and a child.
 During a crash, the belt could press deep into the child and cause serious or fatal injuries. - Never let two children use the same seat belt.
-If they do, they could be very seriously injured in a crash.

-- Use the childproof door locks to prevent children from opening the rear doors.
-This can prevent children from accidentally falling out (see page 129). - Do not leave children alone in a vehicle.
-Leaving children without adult supervision is illegal in most states and Canadian provinces, and can be very hazardous.
+If they do, they could be very seriously injured in a crash. - Use the childproof door locks to prevent children from opening the rear doors.
+This can prevent children from accidentally falling out (see page 130).